RaspberryPiFoundation/scratch-curriculum/en-GB/synchronised-swimming/index.md

 ## Save your project { .save }

-# Step 3: Lots of swimming cats! { .activity .new-page }
+# Step 3: Create the team { .activity .new-page }

 Synchronised swimming needs more than one cat!
-We can use `create clone of` {.blockcontrol} in Scratch to create copies that behave in the same way.
+We can use `create clone of` {.blockcontrol} to create copies that behave in the same way.

 ## Activity Checklist { .check }